 © ASEAN Secretariat

-*This website carries photos taken before the COVID-19 Pandemic.
-The activities supported by JAIF are expected to take the proper preventive measures of the COVID-19 based on the rules and procedures of respective host governments.
+The activities supported by JAIF are expected to take proper preventive measures of COVID-19 based on the rules and procedures of respective countries.
+Some photos/ videos on this website were taken before the COVID-19 Pandemic in 2020.

 The JENESYS (Japan-East Asia Network of Exchange for Students and Youths) Programme is a series of succeeding programmes starting from the year 2007.
 It is an initiative by the Government of Japan (GOJ) to continuously promote a people-to-people exchange between Japan and ASEAN member states, and between Japan and other countries in the regions of the Asia-Pacific.
 Announced by the then-Prime Minister, Shinzo Abe, during the 10th ASEAN-Japan Summit and the 2nd East Asia Summit held in January 2007 in Cebu, the Philippines, the programme was officially established in the same year by the GOJ from the standpoint of providing a sound foundation for strong solidarity within Asia through large-scale youth exchange.
 Since its inception, JENESYS has benefitted more than 36,000 youth across the ASEAN region and Japan and fostered mutual trust and understanding as well as built strong foundation of future friendship and cooperation between Japan and ASEAN.